wedwards2024/wedwards2024/README.md

-### Welcome!
+### Hey!
 I am a Master's candidate in Internaional Affairs Candidate at Columbia's School of International and Political Affairs.
-I am learning python to bolster my research around migration/refugee policy in the U.S. My favorite team is the Washington Wizards but I watch one game per year to make sure they're still bad.
-Say hello!
+I am learning python to bolster my research around migration/refugee policy in the U.S.

 <!--
 **wedwards2024/wedwards2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.